-Everything that is ever designed begins with the same exciting and essential process: discovering a project’s unique design parameters.
-These are the regulating ideas that inform all the decisions that are made throughout the design process.
-They can be needs, site opportunities, government regulation, climate, furry friends, culture, budget, time, sustainability, unreasonable phobias, secret obsessions, etc.
+Everything we design begins with the same essential (and exciting!) process: discovering a project’s unique design parameters.
+These are the regulating ideas that inform all the decisions that are made throughout our work on the project.
+They can be client needs, site opportunities, government regulation, climate, furry friends, culture, budget, time, sustainability, unreasonable phobias, secret obsessions, etc.

-For us, the most critical design parameters are generated by you, the project’s inhabitants, and the place in which the project is sited.
+For us, the most critical design parameters are generated by two things: you (the client), and the place (the project's context).
 All other design parameters, though vital, are subservient to these.
-Ultimately, the way you experience place through everyday activities, and the way that place influences your daily life is the meaning that makes a building a work of architecture and makes a house a home.
-Every client and every site is a unique combination that demands a singular design.
+We weave together how you want to live and how a place can influence your experience to create the meaning that makes your building a work of architecture and your house a home.
+We understand that every client and building site is unique resulting in a singular combination that demands responseive design.

 There is an infinite number of interpretations for any given set of design parameters.
 But at the end of the day, there is only one design that is executed.
 In order to better understand the interpretation best suited to you, each of the three partners at Imbue produces a distinct, initial proposal for the client to review.
 The three proposals are presented in the form of scalable floor plans, 3D renders, and 3D models.
 By intentionally varying the aesthetic, layout, complexity, and square footage of each proposal we’re able to establish a broad spectrum of possibilities for you to consider.
 With your feedback we can pinpoint your position along this spectrum of aesthetics and lifestyles to produce a fourth and final schematic.
 The client-tailored schematic design is just the beginning point for the rest of the project’s development.